 Having an ECG test is painless and absolutely harmless, as it does not put any electrical impulses into your body; it only records the electrical impulses coming from your body.
 This is a common misconception, however the procedure is entirely safe.

-Please speak to your doctor to see whether they believe an ECG test or stress test could be beneficial or necessary for you.
+Please speak to your doctor to see whether they believe an ECG test could be beneficial or necessary for you.